 Roth and Hunter wisely avoid a heavily layered, high-tech approach in favor of a stripped-down, live-in-the-studio sound.
 The instrumentalists tend to take the spotlight one at a time, punctuating Hunter’s terrific, prominently mixed vocals with just the right bit of brass, keyboard, percussion, or guitar.

-This album, which will be released February 5, will either spawn numerous hit singles or remind its fans how the charts can fail to recognize great talent.
+This album, which will be released on February 5, will either spawn numerous hit singles or remind its fans how the charts can fail to recognize great talent.
 Be that as it may, if Hold On! can’t shift your party into high gear, nothing can.